zed-industries/create-gpui-app/CONTRIBUTING.md

 `create-gpui-app` is open source software, feel free to contribute.

-This repository doesn't use issues or discussions as contributions should be made through Pull Requests.
+Contributions should be made through Pull Requests.

-Low effort contributions, bike shedding, and overly-specific contributions will be closed.
+Low effort issues & contributions, bike shedding, and overly-specific contributions will be closed.

 Feel free to organize discussion in another channel, such as our Zed channels or our community Discord.